Chapter 1:

 “…Morning.”

 Yui’s smile softened for a heartbeat.
-“Yeah,” she said quietly.
+“Yeah,” she murmured.
 “It has.”

 The warmth snapped back as she decided to close our physical gap.